PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation.
 Add helper unit tests and lowerer wiring for every dictionary plus prune-only behavior.
 Validate all owner/orchestration/core gates sequentially, then commit and push only; do not create or update a pull request.

+## Shared late-reconciliation implementation checkpoint

+The earlier shared boundary now records its tensor count, assigns the six direct sanitizer/repair results, and unpacks the three ordered singleton/consecutive cluster results without changing their execution order.
+Its immediate static-shape reconciliation runs only when one of those nine pure mutation-count dictionaries contains a positive value or zero-rewrite pruning reduces the tensor table.

+`_stats_have_positive_count()` is deliberately narrow: it receives only pure mutation dictionaries and treats zero or negative values as unchanged.
+A synthetic lowerer fixture covers the all-zero path, every individual result, and prune-only behavior; each changed outcome adds exactly one reconciliation.
+The singleton/consecutive boundary contract was updated to recognize the result-capturing assignment.
+Three older indexed-pass tests were also aligned with the extracted helper ownership in `core.model_ir_utils`, removing stale references to lowerer-private aliases without changing production behavior.

+Sequential validation across the complete related owner/orchestration, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `432 passed in 27.29s`.
+The focused helper, lowerer wiring, extracted-owner, and structural checks are `7 passed in 0.70s`.

+At resume, re-inventory the remaining unconditional static-shape reconciliations and select the next boundary only when every mutating owner has a complete returned result or explicit prune accounting.
+Characterize it before changing production, then commit and push only.
+Do not create or update a pull request.